 \section{Conclusion}

-In this paper we have developed variational inference for the analysis of large scale networks with nodal heterogeneity.
-Our approach comes with a number of merits and solutions to existing methods.
-Firstly, it allows to incorporate nodal heterogeneity in the network, both, in undirected as well as in directed networks.
-Secondly, while previous Bayesian network models are unsuitable for large networks due to their numerical complexity, the variational approach pushes this limit, allowing to analyse networks with thousands of nodes even when node heterogeneity is included.
+In this paper, we have developed variational inference for the analysis of large scale networks with nodal heterogeneity.
+Our approach comes with a number of merits and solutions in comparison to existing methods.
+Firstly, it allows the incorporation of nodal heterogeneity in the network, both in undirected as well as in directed networks.
+Secondly, while previous Bayesian network models are unsuitable for large networks owing to their numerical complexity, the variational approach pushes this limit, allowing us to analyse networks with thousands of nodes even when node heterogeneity is included.
 Thirdly, we contribute to model selection and model validation, utilizing the information obtained through the (approximate) posterior distributions.
-In particular, comparing models with and without nodal heterogeneity effects provides a novel framework for assessing how much external node- or edge-specific covariates contribute to explaining the existence of edges.
+In particular, comparing models with and without nodal heterogeneity effects provides a novel framework for assessing how much external node or edge-specific covariates contribute to explaining the existence of edges.
 This is demonstrated in a directed network on arms trading.
-Fourthly, we propose a simple correction step to make posterior standard errors more closely to the true ones.
+Lastly, we propose a simple correction step, so that the posterior standard errors are closer to the true ones.

-Overall, we show the great potential of variational methods in the context of network analyses with a large number of edges and nodal heterogeneity.
-In the future it would be of interest to leverage this potential further to networks that are beyond the scope of this paper, e.g.~for dynamic \citep{LebThuKau2021} or multi-edge \citep{BraCasNanSch2019} networks.
-In the context of such networks other choices of variational approximations such as based on implicit copulas \citep{SmiLoa2021} or mixture models \citep{GunKohNot2021} could also be investigated.
+Overall, we demonstrate the great potential of variational methods in the context of network analyses with a large number of edges and nodal heterogeneity.
+In the future, it would be of interest to leverage this potential further to networks that are beyond the scope of this paper, e.g.~for dynamic \citep{LebThuKau2021} or multi-edge \citep{BraCasNanSch2019} networks.
+In the context of such networks, other choices of variational approximation may also be investigated, such as methods based on implicit copulas \citep{SmiLoa2022} or mixture models \citep{GunKohNot2021}.